Media

 ADVERTISEMENT

-Harry Lambert joined Joanna Coles and Samantha Bee on the latest edition of The Daily Beast Podcast to break down the scandal which has electrified D.C. and led to the apparent fall of one of its most gilded couples.
+Harry Lambert joined Joanna Coles and Samantha Bee on the latest edition of The Daily Beast Podcast to break down the scandal that has electrified D.C. and led to the apparent downfall of one of its most gilded couples.

 Harry: The thing about this story is there are three parts to it.